ingonader/coursera-prac-mach-learn-ass01/ass01-writeup_v001.md

 A multinomial regression model is much more rigorous and doesn't take into account interactions between variables by default.
-Including all interactions in the model formula resulted in the algorithm being unable to calculate initial values for the parameters, so we will also fit a model with only main effects here.
+Including all interactions in the model formula resulted in the algorithm being unable to calculate initial values for the parameters, so we will fit a model with only main effects here.